'Frozen' princess promises hot Christmas for struggling toymaker

 The doll, aimed at girls aged 3 and above, is priced at $39.97 at Wal-Mart and at $34.99 at Toys R Us.

-Wal-Mart's top-20 list - based on a survey of about 1,000 children - pits the doll against some old favorites such as Mattel's never-say-die Barbie and gadgets such as LeapFrog Enterprises Inc's LeapTV, an educational gaming system with motion sensors.
+Wal-Mart's top-20 list - based on a survey of about 1,000 children - pits the doll against some old favourites such as Mattel's never-say-die Barbie and gadgets such as LeapFrog Enterprises Inc's LeapTV, an educational gaming system with motion sensors.
+[ID:nBw2HyyzRa]

 The Toys R Us list, which relies on research from in-house experts, features both Snow Glow Elsa and LeapTV, but no Barbie.